wp-plugins/imagemagick-sharpen-resized-images/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed some rare errors while generating thumbnails and/or uploading images

 = 1.1.1 =
 * Automatic Contrast Leveling has now really been enabled by default
 * Added a screenshot of the Settings page